Aveglia/vAMPirus/helpmeoutsome.md

 Here is a basic "launch command" to deploy the vAMPirus pipeline (we will talk more about the mandatory/optional arguments of vAMPirus later):

-`nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze`
+`nextflow run vAMPirusv0.1.0.nf -c vampirus.config -profile [conda,docker,singularity] --Analyze`

 In the command above, there are five necessary pieces of information needed to successfully launch the vAMPirus workflow:

-    1. The first is the "nextflow" executable in the beginning.
-Nextflow is responsible for launching the vAMPirus processes and this is why nextflow must be either added to your $PATH variable, specify the path to your nextflow executable in the command itself, or copy the executable to your working directory.
+    1. The first is the location of the "nextflow" executable (could be in your $PATH, if so, just call like above).

     2. Second, you must tell Nextflow to "run" the vAMPirus program which is described in the "vAMPirusv0.1.0.nf" file.
 Depending on where you plan to submit this command, you may have to specify the path to the vAMPirusv0.1.0.nf file or you can copy the file to your working directory.